tencentyun/intlcloud-documents/product_new/视频产品中心/云点播/常见问题/全屏播放问题_intl_en.md

 ### How to solve the problem with forced or default full screen mode when video is played back?
 To achieve in-page (non-full screen) playback, the `playsinline` and `webkit-playsinline` attributes need to be added to the video tag, which is done by Tencent Cloud Player by default. iOS 10+ recognizes the `playsinline` attribute, while older iOS versions recognize the `webkit-playsinline` attribute.

-Tests show that in-page (inline) playback can be implemented in Safari on iOS.
-Android recognizes `webkit-playsinline`, but due to the openness of Android, there are many custom browsers for which such attributes may not necessarily take effect.
-For example, in browsers with TBS kernel (including but not limited to WeChat, Mobile QQ, and QQ Browser), the same-layer player attributes may need to be used to prevent the system from forcing playback in full screen mode.
+Tests show that in-page (inline) playback is supported in Safari on iOS.
+Android recognizes `webkit-playsinline`, but such attributes may not take effect for there are many custom browsers due to the openness of Android.
+For example, the same-layer player attribute may need to be used to prevent the system from forcing playback in full screen mode in browsers with TBS kernel (including but not limited to WeChat, Mobile QQ, and QQ Browser).
+For more information, please see the [Integration Documentation](https://x5.tencent.com/tbs/guide/video.html).

 If the problem persists, please [submit a ticket](https://console.cloud.tencent.com/workorder/category).